 We believe there is a significant opportunity to expand usage of our platform outside of North America.
-Revenue, as determined based on the billing address of our customers, from regions outside of North America was approximately 28% of total revenue for the three months ended March 31, 2022 and 2021.
-In addition, we have made and plan to continue to make significant investments to expand geographically, particularly in EMEA and APAC.
+Revenue, as determined based on the billing address of our customers, from regions outside of North America was approximately 28% of total revenue in each of the nine months ended September 30, 2022 and 2021.
+In addition, we have made and plan to continue to make significant investments to expand geographically, particularly in the Europe, Middle East, and Africa and Asia-Pacific regions.
 Although these investments may adversely affect our operating results in the near term, we believe that they will contribute to our long-term growth.
 Beyond North America, we now have sales presence internationally, including in Amsterdam, Dublin, London, Paris, Seoul, Singapore, Sydney, and Tokyo.